-The National Youth Policy (NYP) for 2015-2020 (NYP 2020) is developed for all young people in South Africa, with a focus on redressing the wrongs of the past and addressing the specific challenges and immediate needs of the country's youth.
+The National Youth Policy (NYP) for 2020-2030 (NYP 2030) is a cross-sectoral policy aimed at effecting positive youth development efforts from local, provincial and national levels in South Africa.
+It is developed by young people, for all young people in South Africa, with the intent to redress the wrongs and injustices of the past and to deal decisively with new and emerging challenges and needs of the country's youth.

-The NYP 2020 builds on South Africa's first NYP, which covered the period 2009-2014.
-It improves upon and updates the previous policy by speaking to the new challenges that South Africa's youth face, while acknowledging that there is more to be done to address the challenges identified in the previous NYP.
+This strategic document 2030 builds on South Africa's first and second NYPs, which covered the period 2009-2014 and 2015-2020 respectively.
+It improves upon and updates the previous policies by speaking to the new challenges that South Africa's youth face, while acknowledging that there is more to be done to address the challenges identified in the previous NYP.
+It takes into cognisance the realities that face the country's economy and indeed that of Africa and the rest of the developing world, and places the potential inherent within young people (human capital) as an untapped potential that should be harnessed and employed for the benefit of society as a whole.